tweag/FawltyDeps/README.md

 ...
 ```

-Then, edit `ignore_unused` to contain packages not to be mentioned in the report if found unused:
+Then, edit `ignore_unused` to contain packages that should not be mentioned in the report if found unused:

 ```
 ignore_unused = ["black", "pylint"]